-Water Quality Evaluation of Integrating Strips of Native Prairie into Rowcrop Agriculture Fields
+Water Quality Evaluation of Integrating Strips of Native Prairie Into Rowcrop Agriculture Fields

-Lydia English-Practical Farmers of Iowa

-Chris Witte-assistant scientist, Department of Agricultural and Biosystems Engineering

-Matt Helmers-professor, Department of Agricultural and Biosystems Engineering

-Lisa Schulte-Moore-professor, Department of Natural Resource Ecology and Management

-Matt Liebman-professor, Department of Agronomy

-Tim Youngquist-agricultural specialist, Department of Agronomy
+Chris Witte-assistant scientist, agricultural and biosystems engineering Matt Helmers-professor, agricultural and biosystems engineering Lisa Schulte-Moore-professor, natural resource ecology and management Matt Liebman-professor, agronomy Tim Youngquist-agricultural specialist II, agronomy

 Tallgrass prairie once covered more than 85% of the total land area of the state of lowa.
-Currently less than .01% of that original ground cover remains.
+Currently, less than .01% of that original ground cover remains.
 The remnant prairies largely exist in small blocks along railroad right-of-ways, cemetery edges, and other marginal locations.
 Prairie is a diverse ecosystem consisting of grasses, legumes, sedges, and non-legume forbs.
 In addition to the plant communities, prairie provides habitat for a wide range of native birds, mammals, and beneficial insects.
 STRIPS (Science-based Trials of Rowcrops Integrated with Prairie Strips) seeks to integrate conservation and rowcrop production and to use science to understand the effects prairie has on the surrounding cropland.
 The objectives of this study were to evaluate the water quality benefits provided by prairie strips.